RamazanKara/snake-py/README.md

 # Snake Game

-This project is a simple implementation of the classic Snake game using Python and Pygame.
+This project is a simple implementation of the classic Snake game using Python and Pygame for getting my kids into programming.

 ## Getting Started